Darion/links/python.md

 * [reprint](https://github.com/Yinzo/reprint) - A simple module for Python 2/3 to print and refresh multi line output contents in terminal
 * [keyboard](https://github.com/boppreh/keyboard) - Hook and simulate global keyboard events on Windows and Linux.
 * [Python cheatsheet](https://www.pythonsheets.com/) - This project tries to provide a lot of piece of Python code that makes life easier.
+* [lolviz](https://github.com/parrt/lolviz) - A simple Python data-structure visualization tool for lists of lists, lists, dictionaries; primarily for use in Jupyter notebooks / presentations
+* [plain_obj](https://github.com/suzaku/plain_obj) - A faster alternative to namedtuple.

 ## Testing